omerwase/Model-Predictive-Controller/README.md

 In an actual Self Driving Car the actuators have a systemic delay, from the time the command is issues to when its actually performed.
 This is a characteristic of the mechanical components involved in performing these commands.
 One advantage of MPC is that it allows us to easily account for this latency.

 In the program this is modelled by a 100ms delay between when the MPC calculates the actuations and when they're sent back to the simulator (using thread sleep).
 In order to account for this latency a delayed state is calculated for the vehicle, using the kinematic equations, that determines where the car will be after 100ms.
-This delayed state (x', y', psi', v') is then sent to the MPC to determine desired actuations 100ms into the future.
+This delayed state (x', y', psi', v', cte', epsi') is then sent to the MPC to determine desired actuations 100ms into the future.
 This results in more stable vehicle motion, since the effects of latency can build up in wild oscillations.

 ## Dependencies
 * cmake >= 3.5